KartikeyaHegde/Zoo-Monitoring/README.md

 # Zoo Monitoring
-This repository illustates the problem  of Monitoring of animals in Zoo
+This repository illustrates the problem  of Animal Monitoring in Zoo